TEAMMATES/teammates/docs/setting-up.md

 # Setting up a development environment

-This is a step-by-step guide for setting up a development environment in your local machine.
+This is a step-by-step guide for setting up a development environment on your local machine.
 Using this environment, you can contribute to the project by working on features, enhancements, bug fixes, etc.

 All the instructions in this document work for Linux, OS X, and Windows, with the following pointers: